-I'd like to help you understand the full purpose of a visual timetable.
-It's not just to let the child know what's going on and in what order but it's an important teaching tool too.
-Here are two of the main teaching opportunities:
+I’d like to help you understand the full purpose of a visual timetable.
+It’s not just to let the child know what’s going on and in what order but it’s an important teaching tool.
+Here are some of the main teaching opportunities:

 - Developing memory and recall skills.
 Seeing the structure of the day can help with memory skills for children who think better in pictures than in verbal language.
 The symbols can be retrieved from the ‘finished’ pocket to review the day and put things in time order.

 - Teaching organisation and independence skills.
 The child should be managing their own timetable.
 That means self-checking what they should be doing and where they should be, managing the taking off of the symbols and putting them in the finished pocket themselves.

 - Developing working memory skills – seeing what is on the timetable can make recalling what has been done in other lessons easier.
 This can be supported by a lesson schedule or subject diary.

 - Executive functions such as planning, predicting, monitoring and timing can sometimes be difficult for autistic pupils.
 A visual timetable scaffolds those skills and most importantly the child can ‘self-check’ where they are up to.
 If your memory is poor and your anxiety high, then a visual timetable is THERE and easy to check.
 It doesn’t rely on the child having verbal skills or opportunity to ask an adult.

 - Less reliance on an adult prompt.
 There can be a learned helplessness when a child gets too used to an adult verbally promoting them all the time.
 This is why know how and where to check something for themselves is a good skill to have.
 Especially thinking about them growing up and how there is likely to be less attention from an adult at Secondary school.